These pictures are of Candy who is our

 Her front paw was broken one day when I came home from work.

-Everyone in the house was totally unglued over it and I raced her to
+Everyone in the house was totally unglued over it and I raced her to the E-Vet.

 We still don't know exactly how it was broken.